prakashthakuri/apple-custom-drop-down/readme.md

 - **Events**: Describes events like `selectOption` and `filterChange` that the component emits.
 - **Styling**: Guidance on styling the component using CSS.
 - **Keyboard Navigation**: Explanation of keyboard interactions.

-Feel free to customize the content or add more sections specific to your component's features!